userdatamanifesto/www/README.md

     The data that the user stores should be under control of this person.
-Users should be able to decide whom to grant direct access to theire data and under which permissions.
+Users should be able to decide whom to grant direct access to their data and under which permissions.

+    [What happens when the data is used by somebody else, e.g. creating a thread of discussion.
+Should the original user have a right to withdraw the content?
+The doc focuses on data, maybe we should leave the "social relations" bit out of it.]

 2. Know where the data is stored